Winter Song (Lindisfarne song): Lyric video

-A lyric video to accompany the release of "Winter Song" was first released onto YouTube on 24 November 2020.
+A lyric video to accompany the release of "Winter Song" was also released.
 Talking about the video, Fender said, "So we got together with People Of The Streets [...] and I think it's sort of the first time you get to see the perspective of homeless people.
 You hear stats and statistics and you see the figures and it's horrible, but you don't actually see the human side of it.
 When you watch the video it's stunning and I was choking up the first time that I watched it.
 It's human and it makes it a lot more personal and a lot more close to home."